glotzerlab/signac-docs/docs/source/packages.rst

 The **signac-flow** package allows users to:

-- Implement workflows for a project data space managed with **signac**.
+- Implement reproducible computational workflows for a project data space managed with **signac**.
 - Run workflows from the command line.
 - Submit jobs to high-performance computing (HPC) clusters.
 - Specify workflow dependencies through conditions, allowing execution that can be simple and linear or complex and branched.